Cassiocominetti/Cassiocominetti/README.md

 - 🔥 Junior Front-end Developer.

-- 🔭 I’m currently working as Front-end Assistent, helping a Senior Full-stack Developer with daily tasks.
-Tasks can include technologies as HTML, CSS, Javascript, Typescript, Tailwind, Remix, Expo, React, and others.
+- 🔭 I’m currently working as Junior Front-end Developer, helping a Senior Full-stack Developer, and also a local Tech Company, with daily tasks.
+The tasks can include technologies and platforms such as HTML, CSS, Javascript, Typescript, Tailwindcss, React.JS, Jira, Git, GitFlow, Figma and others.

-- 🌱 I’m currently learning HTML, CSS, Javascript, Typescript, Tailwind, Remix, Expo, React, and others.
+- 🌱 I’m currently studying HTML, CSS, Javascript, Typescript, Tailwind, React, and others.
 Yes, I am a very Junior DEV.

 - 💬 I can speak Portuguese, Spanish, English, and I am currently studying Italian.
-I would like to learn also French and German.

 - ▶️ I have an Instagram profile where I would like to share contents and experiences in the future [you can check it here: (https://www.instagram.com/cassio.dev/)]